Health and wellbeing

 emotional and mental wellbeing

-Supporting children's (and parents' and carers') mental health and well-being
+Supporting children's and families' mental health and well-being

 Train My Mind is a Cheshire based company supporting mindfulness.